Iggy Pop: 1960s

-The Stooges era: 1968–1974

 The seeds of Pop's stage persona were sown when he saw the Doors perform in 1967 at the University of Michigan and was amazed by the stage antics and antagonism displayed by singer Jim Morrison.
 Morrison's extreme behavior, while performing in a popular band, inspired the young Pop to push the boundaries of stage performance.
 Other influences on Pop's vocals and persona were Mick Jagger and James Brown:

 I attended two concerts by the Doors.
 The first one I attended was early on and they had not gotten their shit together yet.
 That show was a big, big, big influence on me.
 They had just had their big hit, "Light My Fire" and the album had taken off. ...
 So, here's this guy, out of his head on acid, dressed in leather with his hair all oiled and curled.
 The stage was tiny and it was really low.
 It got confrontational.
 I found it really interesting.
 I loved the performance ...
 Part of me was like, "Wow, this is great.
 He's really pissing people off and he's lurching around making these guys angry."
 People were rushing the stage and Morrison's going "Fuck you.
 You blank, blank, blank."
 You can fill in your sexual comments yourself.
 The other half of it was that I thought, "If they've got a hit record out and they can get away with this, then I have no fucking excuse not to get out on stage with my band."
 It was sort of the case of, "Hey, I can do that."
 There really was some of that in there.

 In addition to Jim Morrison and the Doors' influence on the band, Pop also attributes the Stooges getting jump-started after seeing an all-girl rock band from Princeton, New Jersey, called the Untouchable.
 In a 1995 interview with Bust, he relates: